HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 #define VK_VERSION_PATCH(version) ((uint32_t)(version) & 0xfff)
 ```

-Thus, to output the API version, you can use this line...
+Thus, to output the API version, you can use this:

 ```cpp
 fprintf(stdout, "API Version:    %d.%d.%d\n",